mddazure/azure-vwan-security-microhack/README.md

 Each of the Spoke and Branch VNETs contains a Virtual Machine running a basic web site.

 The NVA VNET contains a Cisco CSR1000v router, which will be used to simulate an SD-WAN concentrator in a Spoke.
-During the course of the lab, an OPNSense Firewall deployed into the NVA VNET to secure outbound internet traffic.
+During the course of the lab, an OPNSense Firewall will be deployed into the NVA VNET to secure outbound internet traffic.

 The lab looks like this (with green components pre-deployed through Terraform (see [Prequisites](#prerequisites) below) and blue parts deployed during the scenarios):